shaimaali/Chefaa_Assigment/README.md

 	1- open google website
  	2- enter text in search field
  	3- type on enter from keyboard
- 	4- Press on second search result display
+ 	4- Press on chefaa link from search result display

 TestCase1 - Search for image by text